Labrador Retrievers were originally bred as a working dog as well as for being a friendly companion and they still live up to both roles today.

 As with the other parts of grooming, how often you need to clean your dog’s teeth will depend on them and their habits.
 You may be able to get away with cleaning the teeth less often if they frequently chew on a bone or hard toy as this removes tartar and plaque as well.

 If you can’t manage every day, try to at least brush your Labrador’s teeth a minimum of two times each week.
 This will go a long way toward better dental health and truthfully, it’s more than most owners do!

 You can also invest in a few top dental chews for dogs, that help to remove plaque and tartar as they chew.
 Some can even helpw ith bad breath.

 Tools To Invest In

-Because of the amount of dead fur lab’s shed, you will want to invest in a special suitable brush.
+Because of the amount of dead fur lab’s shed, you will want to invest in grooming brushes especially suited to dead hair removal.
 In fact, if you try to use a normal brush, it quickly gets clogged with dead fur, making it very frustrating to use.
 Ideal brushes are sometimes referred to as rakes and these won’t get clogged like a standard dog brush.

 You can find an undercoat rake that has spaced metal teeth and is very effective at removing dead fur, the most popular example of which is the furminator.

 Another option is a Zoomgroom from Kong, which is made of sturdy plastic and has prongs that are widely spaced.
 There are also special rakes that include a blade to make dead fur removal easier, but these are obviously controversial and need a great deal of care.

 Any of the rakes or Zoomgroom need to be used with caution as repetitive brushing over an area can cause ‘brush burn’ which is a rash on your dog’s skin that is irritating and can cause further trouble.